5 ways to help future-proof your retirement

 5. Keep time on your side: Start early

-There’s no way to foretell exactly what the future holds, so taking advantage of time is one of the best future-proof moves you can make.
+There’s no way to predict exactly what the future holds, so taking advantage of time is one of the best future-proof moves you can make.
 Half of Americans believe they’re running out of time to save for retirement, and Empower research reveals that 43% wish they could turn back time to start saving sooner.
 The earlier you start and the more frequently you sock money away, the greater the potential for your savings to grow through compound earnings.
-Consider this: According to Empower Personal Dashboard™ data, the average 401(k) balance for people in their 20s is $77,139.
-To get a sense of how compound earnings can affect retirement savings, try applying the Rule of 72, a formula for calculating theoretically how long it takes for balances to double:

 • 72 / Rate of return = Years to double

-Assuming an 8% rate of return on investments, hypothetically the $77,139 for dashboard users in their 20s could double to $154,278 in 9 years by the time they reach their 30s.
+Assuming a 6% rate of return on investments, hypothetically the $116,872 for dashboard users in their 20s could double to $233,744 in 12 years, likely at some point in their 30s.

-• 72 / 8% = 9 Years to double*
+• 72 / 6% = 12 Years to double*

-Keep in mind the Rule of 72 isn’t perfectly accurate (past market results do not predict future market behavior), but it does demonstrate the payoff of compounding over time.
+Keep in mind the Rule of 72 isn’t perfectly accurate (past market results do not predict future market behavior), but it does demonstrate the potential payoff of compounding over time.

 A retirement you envision